OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ## Test Objectives

-Assess whether any use case of the web site or application causes the server or the client to send credentials in the clear.
+Assess whether any use case of the web site or application causes the server or the client to exchange credentials without encryption.

 ## How to Test